neural-data-science/NESC_3505_textbook/_sources/2b-setup/vscode.md

 Install each of these extensions, in this order:
 - **Python**
   - On a Mac, you may be prompted to install "Developer Tools" when you install this extension.
-It's important that you do this.
-It's a large download, so it may take a while, but it provides tools that you will need later.
+You can probably get away with not installing it, but if you have trouble installing the extension, you may need to install the Developer Tools.
 - **Pylance**
 - **Jupyter**
 - **Data Wrangler**